hiepph/dotfiles/README.md

   + I learned a lot from Arch's [wiki](https://wiki.archlinux.org/)
   + When I want to have run ricing my desktops.

-The configuration is mostly done via a provisioner helper (not yet public).
-Each local machine requires an approximately 20% set of different configuration.
-For that reason, create a `$HOME/customs` directory and put in custom configurations.

 # BSD

 *TBD*